Last updated on May 21, 2026

 With Smothering Abomination, you can fill your hand pretty quickly if you have lots of sac fodder lying around, but there’s a main downside: It’s really, really bad on an empty board.
 At least if you sacrifice the Abomination, you’ll draw a card.
 One of the best devoid cards in MTG, this is at its best in stax decks and decks that produce lots of tokens or decks that work with symmetrical sacrifice effects.

 As you can see, 2009 MTG was a lot simpler, but Thraximundar still packs a punch in sacrifice decks.
-Thraximundar feeds itself considering that it’s a massive 6/6 creature with haste, and the opponent is forced to sacrifice a creature when it attacks.
+Thraximundar feeds itself as a massive 6/6 creature with haste, and the opponent is forced to sacrifice a creature when it attacks.
 As with many sacrifice payoffs, this card gets a +1/+1 counter each time a creature is sacrificed.
-If you consider that sacrifice decks are usually very grindy, slowly draining people with cards like Blood Artist, this card takes a completely different approach to the matter.
+This card takes a completely different approach to sacrifice decks, which are usually very grindy, slowly draining people with cards like Blood Artist.

 Carmen, Cruel Skymarcher exploits players sacrificing creatures by becoming a massive threat that generates lots of grindy value over the course of a game.
 Feeding cards like Ichor Wellspring and Bounty Agent to the graveyard, then reanimating them over and over provides some excellent value in a long game.
 I’m a huge fan of uniting Carmen with Fleshbag Marauder variants in Commander since you often get three or four counters and reanimating such cards provides meaningful board control.